ArmchairDevelopers/Kyber/README.md

 > [!WARNING]
 > This version of KYBER is not up to date.
-Be on the lookout for the [KYBER V2](https://uplink.kyber.gg/news/features-overview/) update, which has been under private development with a whole host of new and improved features.
+Be on the lookout for the [KYBER V2](https://uplink.kyber.gg/news/features-overview/) update, which has been under private development, with a whole host of new and improved features.

 <h1 align="center"><img src="https://kyber.gg/logo2.svg" width="30rem"> Kyber</h1>